Dolly Parton's Success and Achievements in Timeline

 2005: National Medal of Arts

-In 2005, Dolly Parton was honored with the National Medal of Arts, the highest honor given by the U.S. government for excellence in the arts.
+In 2005, Dolly Parton was honored with the National Medal of Arts, the highest honor given by the U.S. government for excellence in the arts, presented by the U.S. President.

 December 3, 2006: Kennedy Center Honors

-On December 3, 2006, Dolly Parton received the Kennedy Center Honors for her lifetime contributions to the arts.
+On December 3, 2006, Dolly Parton received the Kennedy Center Honors from the John F. Kennedy Center for the Performing Arts for her lifetime contributions to the arts.
+The show included performances of her songs by other artists, such as "Islands in the Stream", "Jolene", and "Coat of Many Colors".

-November 8, 2007: Receiving the Woodrow Wilson Award for Public Service
+November 8, 2007: Woodrow Wilson Award for Public Service

-On November 8, 2007, Dolly Parton was awarded the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution during a ceremony in Nashville.
+On November 8, 2007, Dolly Parton received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution at a ceremony in Nashville.

 November 16, 2010: Liseberg Applause Award for Dollywood

-On November 16, 2010, Dolly Parton accepted the Liseberg Applause Award on behalf of Dollywood theme park.
+On November 16, 2010, Dolly Parton accepted the Liseberg Applause Award, the theme park industry's most prestigious honor, on behalf of Dollywood theme park during a ceremony held at IAAPA Attractions Expo 2010 in Orlando, Florida.

 2011: Lifetime Achievement Grammy

-In 2011, Dolly Parton received her Lifetime Achievement Grammy Award, making it one of her 11 Grammy Awards.
+In 2011, Dolly Parton received a Lifetime Achievement Grammy Award.

 2018: Second Star on the Hollywood Walk of Fame and Guinness World Records

-In 2018, Dolly Parton received a second star on the Hollywood Walk of Fame alongside Linda Ronstadt and Emmylou Harris.
-She was also recognized in the Guinness World Records for her achievements on Billboard's Hot Country Songs Chart.
+In 2018, Dolly Parton received a second star on the Hollywood Walk of Fame alongside Linda Ronstadt and Emmylou Harris and was recognized in the Guinness World Records for holding records related to Billboard's Hot Country Songs Chart.

 2018: FBI Director's Community Leadership Award